tursodatabase/libsql/README.md

 those file all begin with "test".
-And src/ contains the "shell.c" file which is the main program for the "sqlite3.exe" command-line shell and the "tclsqlite.c" file which implements the bindings to SQLite from the TCL programming language.
-(Historical note:  SQLite began as a TCL extension and only later escaped to the wild as an independent library.)
+And src/ contains the "shell.c" file which is the main program for the "sqlite3.exe" command-line shell and the "tclsqlite.c" file which implements the bindings to SQLite from the Tcl programming language.
+(Historical note:  SQLite began as a Tcl extension and only later escaped to the wild as an independent library.)

 Test scripts and programs are found in the **test/** subdirectory.
 There are other test suites for SQLite (see
 [How SQLite Is Tested](http://www.sqlite.org/testing.html)) but those other test suites are in separate source repositories.